-Should your concern be of a financial or financial processes nature which you do not wish to take up with other College staff you can approach the Chair of Governors (via the Clerk to the Governors).
+Should your concern be of a financial or financial processes nature which you do not wish to take up with other College staff you can approach the Chair of Governors, Emma Woodhouse emma@attinghameducation.co.uk.
 Please also refer to the Fraud Policy on matters of this nature.

-8. College Response
+College Response